-2. Locate the orange, black and red wires terminated to the blower motor.
-The orange wire controls cooling operation, the black wire controls high speed cooling and the red wire controls the heating operation.
+2. Locate the orange, black and blue wires terminated to the blower motor.
+The black wire controls the low speed cooling and heating operations, the blue wire controls high speed cooling and heating operations, and the orange wire controls the electric heating operation.